-We know, both through common sense and hard data, that a positive customer experience, one with zero friction, is crucial to the success of your company.
-But how can you go about actually creating a zero-friction environment?
+Through common sense and hard data, we understand that a positive customer experience – one with zero friction – is crucial to your company’s success.
+Here’s how to create a zero-friction environment.

-The first step is to identify areas of friction that currently exist in your business.
-Take a look at your sales process from the very beginning (which is likely marketing and advertising) to the very end (which, if all goes well, should be customer repurchasing).
+Identify areas of friction that currently exist in your business.
+Examine your sales process from the beginning (marketing and advertising) to the end (which, if all goes well, should be customer repurchasing).

-Identify any areas of friction that might come from your marketing efforts.
-This could very well be a disconnect between the supplied information and the actual services or products you offer.
-Make sure customers are supplied with the knowledge they need to make the right decision for their needs, and be sure your website and landing pages reflect your business properly.
+- Examine your marketing efforts.
+Identify any friction areas that might stem from your marketing efforts.
+For example, there could be a disconnect between your marketing materials and the actual services or products you offer.
+Ensure customers have the necessary information to make the right decision for their needs, and be sure your website and landing pages properly reflect your business.

-Now take a look at the sales funnel of your company.
+- Look at your sales funnel.
+Examine your company’s sales funnel.
 How does a customer go from informed to interested to purchasing?
-Are there multiple forms they need to complete?
+Are there multiple forms they must complete?
 Do they have to contact numerous representatives for basic information on your products?
 The more steps you can eliminate for the customer, the more you reduce friction.

-A dedicated staff may be the No. 1 resource for reaching zero friction.
-Explain to your staff the concept of zero friction and its importance to the business.
-You can even share some of the figures we discussed above.
-Demonstrate that by reaching zero friction, they are helping to create a stronger business.
-A staff dedicated to zero friction is not only important for landing a sale, it’s possibly the most important aspect for maintaining a strong foundation of loyal customers.
+- Get your staff on board.
+A dedicated staff may be your most vital resource for reaching zero friction.
+Show your team that, by reaching zero friction, they’ll help create a stronger organization.
+A staff dedicated to zero friction may also be the most crucial aspect for maintaining a strong foundation of loyal customers.

-Don’t be fooled, the concept of zero-friction service is not an upcoming trend.
-It’s a real movement that is living in the present.
-People are demanding zero friction from the businesses they use, and the companies that are excelling today are the ones that have eliminated barriers and made life easier for their customers.
+The concept of zero-friction service isn’t an upcoming trend.
+It’s a vital, present movement.
+Customers want zero friction from the businesses they patronize, and the companies excelling today have eliminated barriers and made life easier for their customers.